lol-dungeonmaster/THaTWoIV-concept-art/docs/index.md

 _South-west of where River Celduin empties into the Sea of Rhûn in East Dorwinion.
 Facing north-east.
 The Port of Dorwinion and it's neighboring vineyards.
 The River Celduin meets a hilly plateau on it's south shore after confluence with River Carnen.
 The hills extend south until reaching the woods of Ambaróna.
 A reclusive wine-producing guild has built extensive vineyards in the area._

 _It's a curious place, Dorwinion.
 The only roads into the port barely count as trails.
 You'll know you're in the area when the forest becomes hilly valleys and vineyards.
 Buildings along the hillsides use clay for insulation.
 It gives them a distinctive golden hue in sunlight.
 Only here will you meet men, elves and dwarves speaking Sindarin.
 Tales of the region say it was founded by artisans of Rhûn near the start of the Goblin-Wars.
 The subjugation of Nurn created divided loyalties in Rhûn, causing some to depart rather than choose.
 In the isolated valley's of Dorwinion is where they started anew.
 They eventually impressed the lingering elves with their crafts.
 The elves taught them their language and named them Dorwinion, the Land of Wines.
-It's said even Durin II knew of the valley after receiving a cask as a gift from the elves.
+It's said even Durin II knows-well of the valley after receiving a cask as a gift from the elves.
 So enamored was Durin, and without a way to make it himself in the mountain halls, that he had no recourse.
 He sent his best artisans to Dorwinion to carve deep cellars beneath the hillsides.
 Production has increased substantially in the years since._

 ![east_dorwinion_1](standard/east_dorwinion_1.jpg)